Janaki4/E-commerce_Mirrar/README.md

  for ex => _colour_ column data's is repeating ,
- we can split it into another table as **colourDetails** and use its primary key as foreign key in productVariant table Added schema design for space optimsed by splited the colour details table just for demo
+ we can split it into another table as **colourDetails** and use its primary key as foreign key in productVariant table Added schema design for space optimsed by splited the colour details table just for demo name of the file _schemaDesign_optimised_ in the project